aroundu403/AroundU/backend/README.md

 # backend

-SparkServer

-## Getting Started
+### Getting Started

 - [Setting up Spark Server](https://sparkjava.com/documentation#getting-started)
 - [Connecting to SQL database](https://sparkjava.com/tutorials/sql2o-database)

-## Developer Instruction

 ### File structure

 - Data Access Object (DAO): model database entities
+    1. `Event.java`
+       1. Data representation of an Event
+    2. `EventParticipants.java`
+       1. Data representation of all participants in an Event
+    3. `User.java`
+       1. Data representation of a User
+    4. `UserParticipates.java`
+       1. Data representation of all events a User is in
 - Data Transfer Object (DTO): model HTTP request and response entities
+    1. `DataResponse.java`
+       1. Carries data (code, message, data object) between processes
+    2. `OperationResponse.java`
+        1. Carries operational data (code, message) between processes
+- Data Transfer Layer (DTL): controls data access from database
+    1. `EventController.java`
+       1. Manages the Event database operations such as insertion, selection or deletion.
+    2. `UserController.java`
+       1. Manages the User database operations such as insertion, selection or deletion.
+    3. `ParticipateController.java`
+       1. Manages the Participate database operations such as insertion, selection or deletion.
+- Others:
+    1. `SparkServer.java`
+        1. Manages all APIs, connection to the database and parsing token from firebase.
+    2. `CloudSqlConnectionPool.java`
+        1. Generates the datasource connection pool according to the authentication info given.
+    3. `CloudKmsEnvelopeAead.java`
+        1. Initialize an envelope AEAD primitive for data Encryption.
+## Developer Instructions

 ### How to spin up the SparkServer

 1. Sign in to your gcloud account.
 Make sure you have IAM access to the database
 2. Add environment variable such as database password.
 Contact @John if you don't know the secret strings
 3. run SparkServer

 ### Maven Commands

 `mvn test`
 Run junit tests under test/java

 `mvn validate`
 Validates if the project structure is correct, checking if all the dependencies have been downloaded and are available in the local repository.

 `mvn complie`
 Compiles the source code, converts the .java files to .class and stores the classes in target/classes folder.